HardisonInk.com

 Medicare Review will be held at the Dixie County Public Library, 16328 S.E.
 U.S. Highway 19, Cross City.

-The Trenton Senior Center located at 1439 CR 307A in Trenton hosts Advanced Tai-Chi with Susan Levi.
+Senior Yoga at the Gilchrist County Senior Center, 1439 Gilchrist County Road 307A in Trenton.
 All activities are free at the center.
 Over 60 years old please.
 For more information call 352-463-2940.
-The center will be closed until Sept.
-18, 2023, so the county can use it for a special needs shelter.

 11:45 a.m. - 12:30 p.m. -- The Suwannee River Economic Council has a meal site in Williston open to people who are 60 years and older.
 Seniors will receive a hot, nutritious, balanced meal free of charge.
 Donations are accepted.
 It’s in Thompson Hall at St. Banabas Church at 521 N.W.
 First Ave.
 Please call 352-490-7055 ext.
 1 by 9 a.m. on Wednesdays to assure there will be enough meals hot and ready to serve on that day.